ataylor89/diary/README.md

 So this really shows that the US government is corrupt

 If the US government is corrupt, then I think that it's the biggest cause of the meat industry

+## Thursday August 21, 2025

+There are torture criminals in the United States, and there has been for a long time

+There have been torture criminals in the United States for over fifty years

+They are very dangerous

+They are extremely evil

+I'm not naive...
+I don't deny good and denial

+I have no denials

+Some people have a denial of morality

+Some people have a denial of war

+Some people have a denial of intelligence

+Some people have a denial of genetics

+I know the truth about morality and I am perfectly moral

+I know the truth about war and I am extremely good at self defense

+I know the truth about intelligence and I am one of the smartest men in the world

+I know the truth about genetics and everyone lives forever, everyone has eternal life

+So I'm really protecting myself from criminals every day

+My life is constant rescue

+My life is constant peaceful behavior

+My life is constant righteousness

+My life is constant self defense